 Nutrition and Dietetics (Post DPD) — M.S.

-The M.S. degree for graduates of a bachelor-level didactic program in dietetics (DPD) is specifically designed for those who choose not to pursue a standard dietetic internship but who wish to complete a coordinated master's degree and supervised practice experience in order to establish eligibility for writing the registration examination for dietitians.
-This curriculum builds upon didactic course work in nutrition and dietetics and culminates with an M.S. degree and a verification statement covering both didactic and supervised practice requirements.
+The M.S. degree for graduates of a bachelor-level didactic program in dietetics (DPD) is specifically designed for those who choose not to pursue a standard dietetic internship, but who wish to complete a coordinated master's degree and supervised practice experience, establishing eligibility for writing the registration examination for dietitians.
+This curriculum builds upon didactic coursework in nutrition and dietetics, culminating with an M.S. degree and a verification statement covering both didactic and supervised practice requirements.

 Program learning outcomes

 By the end of this program, the graduate should be able to:

 - Integrate scientific information and translation of research into practice.

 - Demonstrate beliefs, values, attitudes, and behaviors consistent with the professional dietitian nutritionist level of practice.

 - Develop and deliver information, products, and services to individuals, groups, and populations.

 - Apply of principles of strategic management and systems in the provision of services to individuals and organizations;